Hurricane Ernesto (2024): Preparations

-Tropical storm warnings were issued in advance of Ernesto for Anguilla, Antigua and Barbuda, the British Virgin Islands, the French West Indies (apart from Martinique), Montserrat, Puerto Rico, Saint Kitts and Nevis, Sint Maarten, and the United States Virgin Islands A hurricane watch was issued for the British and US Virgin Islands, and a hurricane warning was issued for Bermuda.
+Tropical storm warnings were issued in advance of Ernesto for Anguilla, Antigua and Barbuda, the British Virgin Islands, the French West Indies (apart from Martinique), Montserrat, Puerto Rico, Saint Kitts and Nevis, Sint Maarten, and the United States Virgin Islands.
+A hurricane watch was issued for the British and US Virgin Islands, and a hurricane warning was issued for Bermuda.

 Leeward Islands

 Orange alerts were issued for the French territories of Saint Martin and Saint Barthelemy.
 The offices of France Travail closed on August 13 with remaining teams mobilized via telephone.
-In Sint Maarten, the Dutch portion of Saint Martin, Princess Juliana International Airport closed at August 13 and reopened the following day.
+In Sint Maarten, the Dutch portion of Saint Martin, Princess Juliana International Airport closed on August 13 and reopened the following day.
 Schools in the territory were closed.
 Prime Minister Luc Mercelina ordered political parties and businesses to remove billboards and other apparatus from public roads.
 The VC Bird International Airport in Antigua closed on the night of August 12 and reopened the following afternoon.

 Puerto Rico

 The Puerto Rico National Guard was mobilized ahead of the arrival of the storm.
 The government also delayed the start of classes for public schools and froze prices for essential goods, while municipal mayors activated emergency plans.
 LUMA Energy said that there were over 1,000 workers and more than $200 million worth of supplies ready to respond to power outages due to the storm, as well as independent contractors.
-The National Guard also transferred the only remaining native parrots, the Puerto Rico Amazon, on the island indoors.
+The National Guard also transferred the only remaining native parrots on the island, the Puerto Rican amazon, indoors.
 More than 140 flights were cancelled in Puerto Rico.